-Also announced on January 18, 2023, were results from targeted drilling at the Knob prospect which identified a new vein now called "Rocket" located 100m to the northeast.
-The highlight interval of 12.6 g/t Au over 4.45m in NFGC-22-704 was intersected at a vertical depth of 65m.
 The Knob zone is a historical discovery with mineralization hosted within an east-west striking structure largely constrained to greywacke which has been traced over a strike length of 160m and has seen minimal modern-day drilling.
 Limited drilling has been completed in the Knob prospect area due to access issues and other drilling priorities.
 No immediate follow-up work is scheduled at this time and is pending suitable access.

-2022 and 2023 assay results have been reported in press releases February 24, 2022 and January 18, 2023, found through SEDAR.
+2022 and 2023 assay results have been reported in press releases February 24, 2022, January 18, 2023, and June 20, 2023, found through SEDAR+.